appscode/blog/content/post/filter-panopticon-metrics-by-ns/index.md

       app.kubernetes.io/name: panopticon
 ```

-You can add `metricsRelabelings` config in api endpoint to filter metrics by namespaces.
+You can create a new ServiceMonitor by copying the above example and add `metricsRelabelings` config in api endpoint to filter metrics by namespaces.

 ```yaml
 metricRelabelings: